wfrierson/wmm/README.md

 # [1] -0.09217566
 ```

 2. Repeat the last calculation but apply it to 2017.5 and use the older coefficients from WMM2015 that were replaced by WMM2015v2.

+__Note: The WMM is intended to be predictive.
+By using an older set of coefficients, the returned values will reflect the older predictions.
+If users need a good model of the Earth's magnetic field prior to the current WMM, please see the latest [IGRF](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html) model, which is retroactively updated.
+The `wmmVersion` feature is intended for reproducibility purposes only.__
 ``` r
 GetMagneticFieldWMM(
   lon = 240,